Titus Wormer

 B. of Communication & Multimedia Design, University of Applied Sciences Amsterdam

-I studied at a design bachelor programme focused on interactive digital products and services.
-Half way through my studies I started focussing on how to make those things reality.
+I studied at a design bachelor program focused on interactive digital products and services.
+Half way through my studies I started focussing on how to make those things into reality with code.